Ethra8/candlelight-worlds/README.md

-### TESTING TARGETS TABLE
+### 2. TESTING TARGETS TABLE
-Following all the above information, compatibility and responsive testing has been done on the most common *browser versions*, *OS*, and *screen resolution* combinations, by using [Browser Stack](https://chrome.google.com/webstore/detail/browserstack/nkihdmlheodkdfojglpcjjmioefjahjb) Chrome extension, which has been downloaded, the *Chrome Dev tool's emulator*, and real devices owned by me.
+Following all the above information, compatibility and responsive testing has been done on the most common *browser versions*, *OS*, and *screen resolution* combinations, by using [Browser Stack](https://chrome.google.com/webstore/detail/browserstack/nkihdmlheodkdfojglpcjjmioefjahjb) Chrome extension, the *Chrome Dev tool's emulator*, and real devices owned by me.

 Please find the correspondent **compatibility and responsive testing** reflected in the following table: